microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewstage-filterbycurrentuser.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Returns all [accessReviewStage](../resources/accessReviewStage.md) objects on a given [accessReviewInstance](../resources/accessreviewinstance.md) where the calling user is a reviewer on one or more [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects.
+Return all [accessReviewStage](../resources/accessReviewStage.md) objects on a given [accessReviewInstance](../resources/accessreviewinstance.md) where the calling user is a reviewer on one or more [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).